So I thought it was only right that I add a page to introduce the pups, seeing as this is primarily a blog about them.

 Nicknames: Grub, Tollster, Tollie-too, Potato, Spud-pup, Spudder, Spuddy one

 Tolly is a 7 month old Jack Russell Terrier cross Pomeranian puppy that we adopted when she was around 8 weeks old.

 I fell in love with Toller when I saw her advertised through our rescue.
 She was actually adopted out to us as a boy, but is in fact a girl – I was extremely disappointed as I wanted a boy for various reasons (UTIs, heat, spaying etc) but it didn’t change how much I loved her 😉

 Toller was a tiny bean of a puppy, and is still incredibly small.
-At 16 weeks old she weighed just 2.4kg, and she hasn’t grown much since then.
+Fully grown she weighs just 3.5kg!

-At 5 months old, after being run into by a huge Lab, she smashed EVERY BONE connecting her toes to her paw.
+At 5 months old an off lead Labrador ran across a field and knocked Tolly flying.
+She smashed EVERY BONE connecting her toes to her paw.